Seanxupoj/DATA-ANALYST-PORTFOLIO/Airbnb Bangkok Listings and Price Analysis/README.md

 # Airbnb Bangkok Listings and Price Analysis

 **Description:** This project involves cleaning and analyzing data which was scraped directly from Airbnb platform.
-The data contains over 70 columns and has many formatting issues to be addressed during the cleaning process.
+The data contains over 70 columns and has many formatting issues to be addressed.
 The main objective is to find any useful insights that can help first-time Airbnb hosts in Bangkok determine best pricing and listing practices to maximize their long-term revenue based on a variety of dimensions such as room type, location, number of bedrooms, minimum nights, etc.

 **Tools:** MS Excel and PowerPoint.